fulup-bzh/OidConnect/README.md

 ----- Configure your distribution ------

+Warning: if you installed OidConnect directly through composer and not from git.
+Directory 'OidConnect/' should be replace by 'vendors/breizhme/oid-connect'

 A) Create an SQL database of configure sqlite and check it worked -> mysql --user=oiddemo --password='123456' oiddemo